IsabelaCaldeira/Sorbonne_TME/README.md

 You might notice through the code some especific ways of coding and comments and the reason for that is MrPython rules.

-***The typying of variables in Python can also be done with others IDEs if you use the library Typings
+***The typying of variables in Python can also be done with others IDEs if you import the library Typings

 In the second semestre, we are working with C and here will be some part of that process, hope you enjoy it <3